mafintosh/content-addressable-blob-store/README.md

 Creates a new instance.
 Opts should have a `path` property to where the blobs should live on the fs.
 The directory will be created if it doesn't exist.
 If not supplied it will default to `path.join(process.cwd(), 'blobs')`

-You can also specify a node `crytpo` module hashing algorithm to use using the `algo` key in options.
+You can also specify a node `crypto` module hashing algorithm to use using the `algo` key in options.
 The default is `sha256`.

 #### `var readStream = store.createReadStream(opts)`

-Open a read stream to a blob. `opts` must have a `hash` key with the hash of the blob you want to read.
+Open a read stream to a blob. `opts` must have a `key` key with the hash of the blob you want to read.

 #### `var writeStream = store.createWriteStream([cb])`

 Add a new blob to the store.
-Use `writeStream.hash` to get the hash after the `finish` event has fired or add a callback which will be called with `callback(err, metadata)`.
+Use `writeStream.key` to get the hash after the `finish` event has fired or add a callback which will be called with `callback(err, metadata)`.

 #### `store.exists(metadata, cb)`

-Check if an blob exists in the blob store. `metadata` must have a `hash` property.
+Check if an blob exists in the blob store. `metadata` must have a `key` property.
 Callback is called with `callback(err, exists)`

 #### `store.remove(metadata, [cb])`

-Remove a blob from the store. `metadata` must have a `hash` property.
+Remove a blob from the store. `metadata` must have a `key` property.
 Callback is called with `callback(err, wasDeleted)`

 ## License